 Body image issues.
-A lot of us have them.
-Many of us have struggled with them.
-And a few of us have successfully overcome them!
+Many of us have struggled with them, and a few of us have successfully overcome them!

-I’ve been obsessed with my body for what seems like a lifetime.
+I have obsessed over my body for what seems like a lifetime, being my own worst critic and biggest bully.

 My red hair

 Something I realised as I got older was how much people envied chicks with natural red hair!
-And so I initially named my blog Reflections from a Redhead to champion my hair colour and make a statement.
+And so I initially named my blog Reflections from a Redhead to champion my hair colour.
 This very blog was the start of self-acceptance.
-It championed that thing I was bullied for for so many years and incorporating it into my brand.
-My red hair was me.
-And now my red hair has become part of my overall branding.
+It championed the thing I had been bullied about for years, and now my red hair has become part of my overall branding.

 And then there’s my pen holding.
 I hold pens differently.
 When I was little, my teacher taped my fingers around a pencil so that I would ‘learn‘ to hold the pencil the ‘right way’.
 Of course, I didn’t learn, and people look at me differently every time they see me writing.
 Thank god for laptops!